By: Abby Wyllie

-After an eight-hour flight from the country of Ireland, Dillon McDermott, landed in the United States in New York.
+In May 2018, after an eight-hour flight from the country of Ireland, Dillon McDermott, landed in the United States in New York.
 From New York, Dillon, hopped onto a three-hour flight to Houston before riding an hour by car to finish the long trek to Livingston, Texas from his hometown, Derry, Ireland.

-Dillon interviewed and was hired as a counselor at Camp Cho-Yeh after applying to an online database of camps across the United States.
+Dillon interviewed and was hired as a counselor at Camp Cho-Yeh for summer 2018 after applying to an online database of camps across the United States.
 In Northern Ireland, Dillon worked at a summer camp, but he wanted to learn more about American culture.
 Dillon recently graduated from Magee College, a three-year University in Ireland, with a degree in Sociology and Psychology.
 While earning this degree, he studied a year abroad through a college program in Pennsylvania.
 Since, he had seen a little of the northeast, Dillon sought to experience southern culture, which is how he narrowed his camp search and ended up at Cho-Yeh.

 “I wanted to see southern hospitality” Dillon said.
 “Everyone is so nice and inclusive.
 My favorite part about the United States is the friendliness of the people.
 I was interested to work at Camp Cho-Yeh because I love what they are about.
 I have felt so welcomed in this place.”

 Dillon experienced many firsts last summer, from eating Blue Bell Ice Cream for the first time, trying Whataburger, facing the humid, hot East Texas summer weather, and being exposed to tons of Camp Cho-Yeh traditions and activities.
 Dillon continues to be captivated by the culture here at camp.
 Dillon saw a new perspective of how fun, outdoor activities can leave a deeper impact and provide an avenue to deeper relationships.